 status in the verification process to be sent asynchronously to your application.

-We’ll outline the verification process for both
+Click on a Customer to learn more on the verification process for both

 - Personal verified Customer